ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/general/__2023-08-30_02-22-00-460000_cam.webp" description="A typical landscape in northern Mongolia.
 Scattered and free-roaming livestock graze the green rolling hills.
 The white canopies of gers are sprinkled all throughout each valley.
 Evergreen forests blanket the distant hillsides." %}

 The "road" was taking a toll on the Lexus, leading Baagii to make frequent stops to cool the engine.
 (It goes without saying that cars don't last long here).
-During of these stops, we were approached by a man walking alongside his horse.
+During one of these stops, we were approached by a man walking alongside his horse.
 Baagii started talking with him, and we did our ritual of asking what his name was (pretty much the only thing we know how to say), and then unsuccessfully repeating their name back to them.
 Before long, the gentleman's friend pulls up on his motorcyle, in masterful style.
 They wanted to drink with us.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_23-00-48-503000_evan.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_23-01-35-128000_cam.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_23-03-58-622000_cam.webp" %}
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_23-04-33-111000_cam.webp" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_23-04-33-111000_cam_cropped.webp" %}

-Twenty minutes later we stopped to each lunch while Baagii fixed the car suspension yet again.
+Twenty minutes later we stopped to eat lunch while Baagii fixed the car suspension yet again.
 Anuka prepared a pasta with fresh veggies and rehydrated beef.
 Rehydrated meat is amazing.
 It's light, doesn't expire, compact, easy to rehydrate, and delicious.
 When Mongolians kill an animal, usually in November, they often dedicate two legs just for dried meat.
 By cutting it into thin strips and hanging it for winter, it's ready to eat the following April.

 During lunch, Kourtney asked if Anuka and Baagii ever disagree about which way to go.
 Anuka said they frequently bicker about which way is best, and when the car ends up stuck in the mud there is always hell to pay for the person who was wrong.
 "Fighting is in every culture", I said, which Baagii found especially funny.
 The friendship was growing.